Mousterian (Neanderthal) Sites

 The site of La Ferrassie is one of two deposits in the world to have broadly contemporary multiple burials.
 The subjects belong to different age groups, and thus give a good picture of the population.

-Their number - 7 people - is a measure of the size Neanderthals groups approached at the time.
+Their number - 7 people - is a measure of the size Neanderthal groups approached at the time.
 These highly structured groups were able to take care of older and frailer individuals who did not contribute directly to the material life of the group.

 Text: Adapted and translated from the display at Musée National de Préhistoire, Les Eyzies